 So it is more accurate to think of mindfulness as a state which is mediated by its own neural network, rather than a window within a continuum of ANS arousal.

 These days, while the phrase “window of tolerance” is still used, it is generally meant to refer to the state of Mindful Engagement that occurs when the Ventral Vagal system is on, modulating social engagement.
 Personally, I prefer not to use that phrase because I find it misleading.

-In any case, there is another major problem with this visual model: It does not lend itself to clearly convey the Polyvagal Theory’s conception of how we handle threat.
+In any case, there is another major problem with this visual model: It does not lend itself to clearly conveying the Polyvagal Theory’s conception of how we handle threats.

-The Polyvagal Theory & how we handle threat
+The Polyvagal Theory & how we handle threats